davidf03/hcdocs/README.md

 ##### <a name="scss-composition-objects"></a>Objects

-In principle, [Object](#scss-nomenclature-types-objects) declarations should not overlap each other, and Object composition should have as much overlap as possible.
+In principle, [Object](#scss-nomenclature-types-objects) intent should not overlap each other, and Object composition should have as much overlap as possible.

 ##### <a name="scss-composition-components"></a>Components

-Unlike Objects, [Components](#scss-nomenclature-types-components) are strictly forbidden from overlapping in composition; however, like Objects, Component declarations should also not overlap each other; anywhere Components overlap is an opportunity to relegate styles to an Object.
+Unlike Objects, [Components](#scss-nomenclature-types-components) are strictly forbidden from overlapping in composition; however, like Objects, Component intent should also not overlap each other; anywhere Components overlap is an opportunity to relegate styles to an Object.

 ##### <a name="scss-composition-utilities"></a>Utilities